Cadralor, A New Poetic Form

 About Gleam Journal

 Gleam is a journal wholly devoted to the new poetic form, the cadralor.
-Co-created by three of Gleam’s editors in August, 2020, the cadralor consists of five short, unrelated, highly-visual stanzas.
+Co-created by two of Gleam’s editors in August, 2020, the cadralor consists of five short, unrelated, highly-visual stanzas.
 The fifth stanza acts as the crucible, illuminating the gleaming thread that runs through all the stanzas and bringing them together into a love poem.
 By “love poem,” we mean that the fifth stanzaic image answers the question: “For what do you yearn?”
 Please see sample poems and editor statements on the cadralor to get a feel for this new form.

 Cadralor: The Rules of the Form